gleuch/fffffartsy/README.md

-# FFFFFARTSY
+# FFFFFartsy

+Go professional.
 Frame any image, video, or web page into a picturesque gallery setting.

 ### Changelog

 _2012-10-19_
   * Working on first version.

+_2013-10-26_
+  * Some improvements and code changes, adding some visual and social goodness.

 ### Modifying